 Baldrick survived going over the topHe had the bullet with his name on it, so all of the others missed.

-Inspector Fowler is a member of the Blackadder familyOk so he is wet, but he is also reasonably crafty at times and has the Blackadder wit.
-Inspector Grim is decended from the Darling line, see his attitude to his superiors.
+Inspector Fowler is a member of the Blackadder familyOkay, so he is wet, but he is also reasonably crafty at times and has the Blackadder wit.
+Inspector Grim is descended from the Darling line — just see his attitude to his superiors.

 Edmund and Baldrick are constantly being reincarnated.Each season tells key incidents in each of their lives, as if told from a past life regression.
 Thus we see their souls continue their development from season to season, with Baldick becoming progressively dumber and Blackadder becoming progressively more cynical after each misfortune which befalls him.

 The Blackadder from Back and Forth went back in time and helped the Blackadder from season 1 overthrow the king and claim the throne.And this is how he became king at the end of Back and Forth.

 - Or, alternatively, he killed Prince Ludwig.